 Nebraska is sparsely populated, but due to its key part in the agricultural sector of the US, there are many widely spread small rural communities in need of healthcare providers.
 One important role is Certified Nurse Aides (CNAs) and becoming one in the state of Nebraska can lead to a very rewarding career in medicine.
+So if you’re interested in learning how to become a CNA or what it takes to earn your CNA license in Nebraska, keep reading to find out the specifics.

 Nebraska CNA Certification Requirements

-CNAs who are employed in Medicare/Medicaid certified facilities and licensed nursing homes need to have successfully completed a training course and undergo a competency evaluation.
+CNAs who are employed in Medicare/Medicaid certified facilities and licensed nursing homes need to have successfully completed a course and undergo a competency evaluation.
 General Nurse Aides outside of these facilities do not require placement on the registry but may request inclusion if they meet the standards.

 Other state requirements include: